 The CMAQ program provides flexible funding to local and state governments for transportation projects and programs to reduce congestion and improve air quality for areas that do not meet the National Ambient Air Quality Standards (nonattainment areas) or maintenance areas. - DOT Infrastructure for Rebuilding America (INFRA) Grants

 INFRA provides funding for projects that address critical issues facing highways and bridges.
 This grant is available to local, state, and tribal governments including U.S. territories, transit agencies, port authorities, metropolitan planning organizations, and other political subdivisions of state or local government.
 Multiple jurisdictions can submit joint applications.
 INFRA provides up to 60% of project costs.
-Funding is available annually with the deadline occurring in early spring. - DOT Recreational Trails Program (RTP)
+Funding is available annually. - DOT Recreational Trails Program (RTP)

 The RTP provides funds to the States to develop and maintain recreational trails and trail-related facilities for both non-motorized and motorized recreational trail uses.
 Each state administers its own program, so local governments must contact their state RTP administrator. - DOT Surface Transportation Block Grant Program (STBG)